zKXDEX/zKXDEX/README.md

 <h2> Hey there!
 I'm zKXDEX.</h2>

-Welcome to my profile, I am an 18 year old man who is passionate about programming.
+Welcome to my profile, I am an man who is passionate about programming.

 I want to collaborate on any project that requires knowledge of c# and c++, with the goal of learning more.